postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 Batching is a proven method to optimize performance.
 If you need to get several data points, batch the requests into one query, and it will run faster than making individual requests.

 We should precede this result by stating that PostgresML does not yet have a batch prediction API as such.
-Our `pgml.predict()` function can predict multiple points, but we haven't implemented a query pattern to pass multiple Postgres rows to that function at the same time.
-Once we do, based on our tests, we should see a quadratic increase in performance.
+Our `pgml.predict()` function can predict multiple points, but we haven't implemented a query pattern to pass multiple rows to that function at the same time.
+Once we do, based on our tests, we should see a substantial increase in batch prediction performance.

-Regardless of that limitation, we still managed to get better results by batching queries together since Postgres needed to do less query parsing and data fetching, and we saved on network round trip time as well.
+Regardless of that limitation, we still managed to get better results by batching queries together since Postgres needed to do less query parsing and searching, and we saved on network round trip time as well.

 <center>
 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRm4aEylX8xMNmO-HFFxr67gbZDQ8rh_vss1HvX0tWAUD_zxkwYYNhiBObT1LVe8m6ELZ0seOzmH0ZL/pubchart?oid=1506211879&amp;format=interactive"></iframe>